Sick days during pregnancy, for women with type 1 diabetes

 Managing sick days

-- Take your insulin even if you are vomiting or not eating—talk to your diabetes health professionals about adjusting your insulin dose.
+- Take your long-acting insulin (or keep basal insulin going if you are using an insulin pump) even if you are vomiting or not eating.
+Talk to your diabetes health professionals about adjusting your insulin dose in this situation.

 - See your doctor to find out the cause of the illness.

 - Seek urgent medical attention (call your doctor, credentialled diabetes educator or local emergency medical service) or go to the Emergency Department of your nearest hospital if:

 - your blood ketone reading is 1.5mmol/L or more (or your urine ketones are 2+ or more)

 - you are vomiting and unable to keep food or fluids down for more than 2 hours

 - you have high blood glucose levels that are not improving after 2 hours or your ketones are rising, despite following your sick day management plan

 - you are worried about high blood glucose levels

 - you are having trouble keeping your blood glucose levels above 4mmol/L or you have had a severe hypo (where you can’t treat the hypo yourself and need help from someone else).